IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://onepunchman.fandom.com/wiki/Saitama" target="_blank">Saitama</a>

 >“In any age, in any society, when people are small, they look up at the stars and stretch out their hands as if to grasp them.
-Then at last,they learn that their own arms aren't long enough to reach the stars.They call that becoming an adult.
+Then at last,they learn that their own arms aren't long enough to reach the stars.
+They call that becoming an adult.
 But I don't think so. **Without fail, those stars will be in this hand**!”

 >“Kircheis, do you think what was possible for Rudolf is impossible for me?”